Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Characteristics of summer Greenland blocking in reanalysis

-The second column of Fig.~\ref{composites_ERA5} shows the 2m-temperature and 500hPa-geopotential height composites of the-so identified blocking clusters.
-The Z500 contours clearly depict the Rossby wave breaking pattern associated with each block type.
+The second column of Fig.~\ref{composites_ERA5} (both panels a and b) shows the 2m-temperature and 500-hPa geopotential height composites of the so-identified blocking clusters.
+The Z500 contours clearly depict the Rossby wave-breaking pattern associated with each block type for both indices.
 As expected, for $WBI<0$ ($WBI>0$ ) Rossby wave breaking occurs anticyclonically (cyclonically).
-For blocking events detected with the DAV index (Panel A) the 2m temperature anomalies exhibit a dipole pattern, with warm anomalies on the northern flank and cold anomalies on the southern flank, consistent with the ridge-trough circulation of the block.
+For blocking events detected with the DAV index (Panel a) the 2m temperature anomalies exhibit a dipole pattern, with warm anomalies on the northern flank and cold anomalies on the southern flank, consistent with the ridge-trough circulation of the block.
 These anomalies arise from a combination of meridional advection of warm/cold air and radiative effects.
-In contrast, for blocks detected using the GHA index (Fig.~\ref{composites_ERA5}B) the dipole pattern is weaker, if not absent, and positive temperature anomalies are larger than in Fig.~\ref{composites_ERA5}a.
+In contrast, for blocks detected using the GHA index (Fig.~\ref{composites_ERA5}b) the dipole pattern is weaker, if not absent, and positive temperature anomalies are larger than in Fig.~\ref{composites_ERA5}a.
 These differences reflect the design of the indices: GHA captures positive geopotential height anomalies and earlier stages of block development, while DAV does not require strong positive geopotential height anomalies and is often linked to weaker anticyclonic circulation.
 This distinction is also consistent with the differences in mean intensity shown in Fig.~\ref{boxplot_all_events}.